prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 3: Run an execution client

-:::tip
+:::info

-If you'd like to run your execution client on the Ropsten test network, replace `goerli` with `ropsten` in the Testnet guidance below.
+If you'd like to run your execution client on the **Ropsten** test network, replace `goerli` with `ropsten` in the Testnet guidance below.
+This is required if you'd like to run a beacon node on the **Bopsten** test network.

 :::